morethanbooks/XML-TEI-Bible/documentation/documentation.md

 # Text

+## Original Text

+The original text comes from a Reina Valera translation into Spanish.
+I didn't take any of the most modern in order to avoid copy right problems.

 ## Language

 The text is in Spanish because is my mother tongue.
-The project doesn't forsee to export the structure of the markup to other languages.
-If some would have interested to export the structure of the markup to other languages (alive or dead) with some kind of machine learning method, I could help to develope the
+The project doesn't forsee to export the structure of the markup to other languages, but I could help to develope a strategy of doing it.

-## Original Text

 ## Markup

+The text is encoded in XML-TEI and controlled with a scheme, also published in the project.
+The root element of the TEIBible.xml  is a teiCorpus, which has very basic metadata.
+Every book is then encoded as a TEI element, with some basic Metadata.

+### Chapters, Pericopes and Verses

+The books of the Bible are identified using the ids from here: http://www.umiacs.umd.edu/~resnik/parallel/bible/bookcodes.all

+In each book, the chapters are encoded as divs, keeping the number of the chapter both in a @n attribute and in the id.
+The verses follow the same system but are encoded as ab elements (I decided to use it because neither the definition of the p element nor l element fit the concept of the biblical verse).

+Between chapters and verses exists a medium level of division, which typically has a title.
+I call it pericopes (although the pericopes are often used only to this level of division in the Gospels).

 ### Name entities

-### Pericopes

 ### Direct Speech